srcfoundry/kinesis/README.md

 Depending on the stimuli received, a component has the flexibility to alter its own state at any lifecycle stages, but at the same time is also subject to change by the encompassing container.
 For e.g just when a component is processing an event stimuli which causes the state to "Restart", the parent container would have received a system interrupt to shutdown all the components under it.
 So at any point in time, a component state is being determined by 2 or more separate goroutines which are concurrently being executed in different contexts.

+Add-on components such as an 'HTTP server' or 'Persistence' can be selectively included and activated by applying the appropriate Golang build tags during the build or 'go run' execution.
 <br/>

 ### Component design